TaurVil/VilgalysFogel_Amboseli_admixture/04_hybrid-zone-structure/04.3.Timing_of_Admixture/README.md

 ## Estimate the timing of admixture in high coverage Amboseli baboons

 We used DATES (Distribution of Ancestry Tracts of Evolutionary Signals; Narasimhan et al. 2019 _Science_, https://github.com/priyamoorjani/DATES) to estimate the time of admixture based on the decay in genetic ancestry between locations.
-It takes as inputs a genotype file (eigenstrat format), information on the population to which each individual belongs, and a configuration file.
+It takes as inputs a genotype file (eigenstrat or ancestrymap format), information on the population to which each individual belongs, and a configuration file.
 It returns estimates for how many generations prior to the present admixture occurred.
 DATES uses high coverage genomes, so we focus on the 9 Amboseli individuals for whom we have >10x sequencing coverage.

-Because admixed individuals and missing genotype data can affect DATES, we used the high coverage Mikumi yellow baboons and SNPRC anubis baboon founders to call DATES.
+Because admixed individuals in the reference and missing genotype data can affect DATES, we used the high coverage Mikumi yellow baboons and SNPRC anubis baboon founders as a reference panel.
 Unlike with LCLAE, we were unable to use SNPRC yellow baboon founders because the missing genotypes from masking anubis ancestry would negatively affect DATES.
-We will get these genotypes from the combined vcf file, then filter for biallelic SNPs and convert to the ancestry map format.
+We will get these genotypes from `anubis.vcf.gz` and `yellow.vcf.gz`, then filter for biallelic SNPs and convert to the ancestry map format.

 ```console
 ## grab the samples we will use from the genotype calls produced in Section 01.2